 1. Planning involves the team collaboratively deciding the sprint’s goal.

-2. Checking-in often happens daily in short, stand-up Scrum meetings, in which participants share what they’ve accomplished and what they’ll be working on next.
+2. Checking in often during the current sprint happens daily in short, stand-up Scrum meetings, in which participants share what they’ve accomplished and what they’ll be working on next.
 If any challenges arise, team members can share them.

 3. Reviewing is done at the end of the sprint.
 Again, everyone is involved as they share what was completed, what wasn’t, and what obstacles need to be addressed.
 Actual output could be demonstrated at this stage.